leeyawnz/DevSecOps/README.md

 ```
 $ docker run -d nginx:latest
 ```
 > The -d means we are creating and running the container in detached mode.
-Without detached mode, the container will run and cause the terminal to hang
+Without detached mode, the container will run and cause the terminal to hang.

 We can check if the container is created using:
 ```
 $ docker ps -a
 ```
-> docker ps -a checks the status of all created containers
+> docker ps -a checks the status of all created containers.

 Output in Command Line:
 > | CONTAINER ID | IMAGE        | COMMAND                  | CREATED        | STATUS         | PORTS  | NAMES             |